fossasia/susi_linux/README.md

 ## Running Susi
 * Run ```./install.sh```
+* After installation of dependencies, generate a config file by running ```python3 config_generator.py```
-* After installation of dependencies, run ```python3 main.py```
+* After the creation of config.json file, run SUSI by ```python3 main.py```
 * Say "Susi" to trigger speech recognition.
-You will see "Hotowrd Detected" on your console as an indicative message for detection.
+You will see "Hotword Detected" on your console as an indicative message for detection.
 * Once detection triggers, ask Susi any question by speech.
 * Susi will reply back with its answer.